github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 A predicate that is a member of a class is called a *member predicate*.
 The name of the predicate is the identifier just before the open parenthesis.

-A member predicate adds a mapping from the predicate name and arity to the predicate declaration in the class's declared predicate environment.
+A member predicate adds a mapping from the predicate name and arity to the predicate declaration in the class's declared member predicate environment.

 A valid member predicate can be annotated with ``abstract``, ``cached``, ``final``, ``private``, ``deprecated``, and ``override``.